porterjamesj/website/content/hiking/lt23/day9/index.md

 - End: Cooper Lodge
 - Approx Miles: 10.4

-Today's the second big climb of the trip, up the second tallest peak in Vermot: Killington.
-It was a fun morning what with all the people around and everyone getting up and ready around the same time, reminded me of being at Scout camp in the summer when I was a kid.
+Today's the second big climb of the trip, up the second tallest peak in Vermont: Killington.
+It's a fun morning what with all the people around and everyone getting up and ready around the same time, reminds me of being at Boy Scout camp in the summer when I was a kid.

 Mockingbird, Rock 'N Roll, Bugbait, and Zach all set out early.
 Ryan, Easy, and I all get a slightly later start and set out hiking together around the same time.
-We get to talking about FKTs[^1] (apparently someone set a new unsupported record for the LT earlier this summer) and I mention the only world record I've ever attempted, the shortest time to ride the NYC subway to every station[^2].
+We get to talking about FKTs[^1] (apparently someone set a new unsupported record for the LT earlier this summer) and I mention the only world record I've ever attempted: the shortest time to ride the NYC subway to every station[^2].
 They laugh; I talk about the attempt for a bit...and then Ryan says "Well, I reckon your trail name ought to be Subway."
 Subway!
 I love it!

 It references something unique about me, and my love for New York City.
 It also captures something about my vibe: subways are a little furtive and underground.
 They can be kind of confusing and hard to navigate, but are ultimately useful and rewarding to figure out—like me!
 A subway track is also like a trail: it goes on straight in one direction, with occasional junctions.
 The timing feels fitting: Alicia and Rob, who attempted the record with me, are going to meet up with me tomorrow.
 I also like that I got my trail name from a real Vermonter and GMC board member to boot.
 I know people will think it's about Subway sandwiches.
 But I even love sandwiches!
 It's perfect!